KP-Svitlana/testTask_tweets/README.md

-# Test Task Tweets
+# Test Task Tweets from GoIT

-Used Stack: React, @emotion, axios,
+Implementation of the project:

+- The project was compiled with create-react-app.
+- Components are created using the react components.
+- State management libraries were not used.

 Data Base: mockapi

+Used Stack: React, Java Script, @emotion, axios.